 Coriky lean back more into the Fugazi song structure than the Evens, and though they don't go full-on “Gazi," it’s not far off.
 Trading his Marshall half stack on stage for a Fender tube combo amp, Ian still donned his weathered white Gibson SG and still gets in the zone, harnessing that energy of hectic aggression via his distinctive scratches, neck bends and sporadic strumming; it really comes together with Amy’s rhythm and Joe’s signature melodic fill notes within his driving bass groves.
 Joe and Amy also help out in the vocal department, adding layers of harmony and also sometimes taking lead.

 Coriky also strays into other musical territories.
 I caught some Zeppelin like riffs in addition to some delta blues twangy vibes, all wrapped up into a low key package of pop sensibilities with those bursts of Fugazi-like expressions.
 They're also still loud, as evidenced by a group of young children at the show holding their hands over the ears -- Ian checked in with them making sure it wasn't too loud.
-Pictures from the night are in the gallery above and you can listen to Coriky's debut single, "Clean Kill," below.
+Find pictures from the night and Coriky's debut single, "Clean Kill," below.

 While the DC show was free they were taking suggested donations for benefit Thrive DC.
 This was the last of a few shows for Coriky, who had also played shows in Charlottesville, Richmond and Harrisburg.
 Stay tuned for more dates.